Learning-Management-System-Fullstack

 The E-Learning Management System is a web-based platform designed to facilitate online education and training.
 It provides a comprehensive set of features for managing courses, lessons, users, quizzes, and more.
 The system is composed of:

 Because we use MongoDB, Angular, and Django, we call this a MAD-Stack application!
+(Just a fun name to remember the technologies used)

 The MAD-Stack